Free to Air

 Free to Air TV in the UK

 As a result of years of growth in the UK TV industry, there was a confusing mix of available channels – largely depending on where you lived – before digital TV arrived to bring free to air television into the 21st century.
 But even that transition wasn’t entirely smooth.
-The original digital TV service was run by ITV, but after that failed in 2001, a new company was formed – a collaboration between the major broadcasters BBC, ITV, Channel 4 and Sky, along with Arqiva (which builds the actual transmitters).
+The original digital TV service was run by ITV, but after that failed in 2001, a new company was formed – a collaboration between the major broadcasters BBC, ITV, All 4 and Sky, along with Arqiva (which builds the actual transmitters).

 This new, consolidated service was given the name “Freeview” to emphasise the fact that it was available to all without a subscription or a satellite dish.
 Instead, all, you need is a regular TV with a digital tuner (or an older TV with a set top box attached) and a standard TV antenna.

 Freeview completely replaced traditional analogue TV in 2012, and depending on your location in the UK (and the quality of your reception) you can get close to 100 Free to Air TV channels, 16 HD channels and over 30 radio stations, all free of charge.